AdaCore/training_material/courses/fundamentals_of_ada/adv_260_controlled_types.rst

 Finalization
 ----------------

-* Subprogram `Finalize` invoked just before object is destroyed
+* Subprogram :ada:`Finalize` invoked just before object is destroyed

    - Leaving the scope of a declared object
    - Unchecked deallocation of an allocated object